Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     ///   - completion: Actions with food data info public func recognizeSpeechRemote(from text: String, completion: @escaping ([PassioNutritionAISDK.PassioSpeechRecognitionModel]) -> Void)

-    /// Use this method to fetch PassioAdvisorFoodInfo using Image
+    /// Use this method to retrieve ``PassioAdvisorFoodInfo`` by providing an image.
+You can provide any image, including those of regular food, barcodes, or nutrition facts printed on a product, to obtain the corresponding ``PassioAdvisorFoodInfo``
     /// - Parameters:
-    ///   - image: UIImage for recognizing Food
+    ///   - image: UIImage for recognizing Food, Barcodes or Nutrition Facts
+    ///   - resolution: Image resoultion for detection.
+Default Image resoultion is 512, see ``PassioImageResolution`` for more options.
-    ///   - completion: Returns Array of PassioAdvisorFoodInfo if any or empty array if unable to recognize food in image public func recognizeImageRemote(image: UIImage, resolution: PassioNutritionAISDK.PassioImageResolution = .res_512, message: String? = nil, completion: @escaping ([PassioNutritionAISDK.PassioAdvisorFoodInfo]) -> Void)
+    ///   - completion: Returns Array of ``PassioAdvisorFoodInfo`` if any or empty array if unable to recognize food in image public func recognizeImageRemote(image: UIImage, resolution: PassioNutritionAISDK.PassioImageResolution = .res_512, message: String? = nil, completion: @escaping ([PassioNutritionAISDK.PassioAdvisorFoodInfo]) -> Void)

     /// Detect food in a static image/photo